MihranG/blockchain-explorer/README.md

 ### `yarn server`

-Launches the local development server on port 8080 with nodemon watching changes and restarting the server
+Launches the local development server on port 8080 [http://localhost:8080](http://localhost:8080) with nodemon watching changes and restarting the server

 ### `yarn dev`

 Concurrently launches frontend application and local server allowing to use an application on local machine.
 For stopping it just use Ctrl+c

+Open [http://localhost:3000](http://localhost:3000) to view app in the browser.